atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 **Discussion:** The primary technique that people who are blind or visually impaired have used to cross streets at signalized locations is to initiate their crossing when they hear the traffic alongside them begin to move, corresponding to the onset of the green interval.
 The effectiveness of this technique has been reduced by several factors including: increasingly quiet cars, the availability of right turn on red (which masks the beginning of the through phase), complex signal operations and wide streets.
 Further, low traffic volumes make it difficult for pedestrians who are blind or visually impaired to discern signal phase changes.
 The increasing use of actuated signals, at which the pedestrian must push a button and cross during the pedestrian phase, requires blind pedestrians to locate the pedestrian push button and to cross only at the proper time during that phase.
 These changes in signalization make it necessary to provide the pedestrian signal information in an accessible format.
 In responding to a request for an accessible pedestrian signal at an existing intersection, the jurisdiction may find it useful to work closely with the blind pedestrian(s) who will be using the intersection and with an orientation and mobility specialist.

+###### X02.5.2.2 Required features

-**X02.5.2.2 Required features.** Where *accessible pedestrian signals* are provided, they shall comply with the following requirements.
+Where *accessible pedestrian signals* are provided, they shall comply with the following requirements.

 **(A) Crosswalk indication.** Accessible pedestrian signals shall clearly indicate which *crosswalk* has the walk interval.
 The use of two different tones as sole indication of which crosswalk has the walk interval is not permitted.